Skip to content

 • Contact algae-control products take effect immediately.
 The algae will start to bubble and look bleached.

-• Wait at least 10 minutes to give the product time to work before turning your circulation system back on.
+• Wait at least 10 minutes to give the product time to work before turning your pump back on.

 • Use a net to skim out the algae as it breaks away from your rocks.
 If you have a skimmer, empty it frequently after application.
 Any dead algae you let decay in your pond will act as food for new algae, undoing all the work you’ve just done.